Kaye Fawcett Delivers Fine Linens & Furnishings in Honolulu

 "There is always an opportunity for other sales when you are in the home.
 And it is also just a very comfortable and easy way to do business with clients."

-Along with the anniversary of her business, 2013 will also represent for Fawcett her 10th year in textiles.
+2013 will also represent Fawcett's 10th year in textiles.

-Fawcett started out doing some sourcing of products and "keeping very good notes."
+Fawcett got to work, starting out doing some sourcing of products and "keeping very good notes."

 As she explained, "Living in Hawaii, it was the only way to do it.
 It's not like I'm living in New York City and I can run on over to the garment district to see new fabrics.
 I had to learn to source."

 A quick study, Fawcett knew she was ready to open shop when a small retail space became available.

 "I brought in different things - high end bedding, Egyptian cotton sheets and only first-quality European linens," she said.
 "Nothing from China."

 Her shop was on the second floor of a small, storefront building located in "an area that was ahead of its time."

 "Little by little the word got out that I was here, and my business started to grow.
 In Hawaii, there really aren't fine linens shops," she said.

 Encouraged by growing demand for her wares two years into the business, Fawcett set out to find a larger, more central site for her store.

 She found it at the upscale Gentry Pacific Design Center.
 A 2,300-square-foot showroom and store for her bedding and bath linens, the shop got traction from an international assortment of designers, decorators and upscale shoppers.